 Social Media Monitoring – Not Just For Global Brands

 (Social Media Monitoring – Useful For All Businesses, Big And Small)

-In general, social media monitoring can be divided into two main groups:
+Social media monitoring can generally be divided into two main groups:

 - Online Trend Monitoring